 When it comes to God’s calling, I want to encourage you not to think too small, but also not to think too big.
 If God is truly calling you to something, then it’s a mistake to think that it’s too big for you.
-But it’s also a mistake to think that to be called by God it must entail something really big.
+But it’s also a mistake to think that being called by God must entail something really big.
 I think it’s more common to miss God’s calling because it seems so small, than it is to miss God’s calling because it seems too big.

 God can send a 19-year-old kid to carry the gospel deep into the jungles of South America, and He can send a grandmother to carry the message of Christ to a young, single mother living next door.
-Both are equally important to God.
-God is on the lookout for people with an ear to hear and a heart to obey.
+Both are equally important to God, and He is on the lookout for people with an ear to hear and a heart to obey.

 He who is faithful in a very little thing is faithful also in much; and he who is unrighteous in a very little thing is unrighteous also in much.
 (Luke 16:10 NASB)